 Lloyd is the highest earning female footballer in 2020 – and nobody could say she doesn’t deserve that title.
 One of the best players around, the Sky Blue FC star has been a pillar of consistency since making her debut in 1999.

 Known predominantly for her incredible record for the United States national team, Lloyd has showcased her talent on the biggest stage of all.
-In 294 international games, she has scored an incredible 123 goals.
+In 294 international games, she has scored an incredible 123 goals - making her a popular pick in football prediction tips today at major tournaments.

 Given what she has achieved throughout her career, her $518,000 annual salary is hardly consistent with that of an all-time great but she at least tops the list of the highest earning women footballers.